 Take the time to view the property very carefully as you will take on responsibility for any alterations and non-standard fixtures and fittings.

 Whether viewing someone else's home or showing your own, we recommend that you take some basic precautions to ensure your safety.

 You shouldn't make any arrangements to move until you've received notification from the landlord - in writing - that the exchange has been agreed.
 If two landlords are involved, you will need letters from both.

 Once the exchange has been approved, you and the other tenant will have to sign a 'deed of assignment' which means that you are accepting the property in its current condition.
 Once that's completed, then you can move!

-Queries about proceeding with an exchange once you've chosen a property should be made to your Housing Officer in the Estate Management Team.
+Queries about proceeding with an exchange once you've chosen a property should be made to your Neighbourhood Officer in the Tenancy Services Team.
 Our contact details are in the contact panel on this page.